kevin-kruelle/JS-Calculator-Lab/README.md

 ### Mock Ups

+## Part 1

 #### Standard View
 ![alt text](img/standardView.png)

+## Part 2

 #### Scientific View
 ![alt text](img/scientificView.png)

-## Part 2
+## Part 3

-Will be released after part one completion....
+Now using your responsive design skills, have the calculator's layout change to suit a desktop view and a mobile phone view